 The Great American Read was an eight-part series with viewer participation to select America’s favorite novel, told through the prism of America’s 100 best-loved novels.
 It investigated writers’ fictional worlds, how we as readers are affected by these stories, and what the 100 different books have to say about our diverse nation and our shared human experience.

-Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, has appeared in each of the fall episodes and is expected to appear in the Oct.
-23 finale.
+Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, appeared in every episode of the series, including the finale, during which Vieira introduced her as "a fan favorite."
 She served on a 13-member panel of experts that helped finalize the list of 100 books.